kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 How this data is stored in normalised caches differs from one implementation to another.
 Graphcache itself went through _three different phases_, where we optimised and iterated on its internal data structure and how it stores GraphQL data.
-Currently the data structure compares to and resembles tables as seen in relational databases quite closely.
+Currently, the data structure compares to and resembles tables as seen in relational databases quite closely.
 It stores each entity as a record object of its fields and this object is stored separately in a `Map` of primary keys.